x20218141/HDipProject/README.md

 ## *Upload the Project to MIT App Inventor;*

-1. Download the Project.aia file found in the code section on github.
+1. Download the ProjectUploadForGit.aia file found in the code section on github.
 You can dowload it as a zip by clicking on code, then download zip.

 2. Extract the dowloaded zip folder by right clicking on the file and selecting extract all.